chris-529/haul/README.md

 Done: Database schema has been completed, with a join table for recipe ingredients since a single ingredient could belong to multiple different recipes.
 DB design is shown below in a diagram

-In progress: Currently working on setting up PostgreSQL db
+In progress: Currently working on setting up auth + saving receipts to database

 # Roadmap
 - Receipt image upload + AI parsing (async)